-The money left in an account after a pay-out is made to the publisher.
+The money left in an account after a pay-out is made to the Broadcaster.
 This is set at 2%.

 - Single offer

 An offer to sell unlimited access to content.
-One user account can only purchase a single offer in a life-time.
+One viewer account can only purchase a single offer in a life-time.

 - Subscription (transaction)

 A transaction related to a subscription offer.
-This is shown in the subscriber overview on the Publisher dashboard.
+This is shown in the subscriber overview on the Broadcaster dashboard.